-Below are lists of ingredients that we currently understand to have a harming effect on the ocean.
+Below are lists of ingredients that we currently understand have a harming effect on the ocean.
 Wherever possible, we have indicated alternative names for an ingredient as these may also appear on a label.

 You can read a summary of the scientific literature covering these ingredients and the field of study more broadly here, along with the relevant abstracts and citations.